 This is because people on a gluten-free diet seem to choose more processed foods labeled as “gluten-free” over nutritious foods like fruits and vegetables (26).

 Moreover, many gluten-free versions of foods are not fortified with B vitamins, such as folate.

-Constipation is a common complaint about a gluten-free diet.
+Constipation is a common side-effect on a gluten-free diet.

 If you experience constipation on a gluten-free diet, aim to eat more fiber-rich fruits and vegetables, such as broccoli, beans, lentils, Brussels sprouts and berries.